-The Lynbrook Union Free School District has established a District-Wide School Safety Plan (Lynbrook Public Schools District | Health and Safety) and a Building-Level Emergency Response Plan for each School Building in the District.
+The Lynbrook Union Free School District has established a District-Wide School Safety Plan (which is posted on our website at Lynbrook Public Schools District | Health and Safety) and a Building-Level Emergency Response Plan for each School Building in the District.
 The Building-Level Emergency Response Plan is a confidential document which cannot be shared with the public.
 Each of these plans is coordinated with police, fire, and other officials in the county and state-wide agencies.